 Amazon's choice to release the entire series at once is puzzling.
 A lot of people will binge the entire series in a sitting or two, which is doable.
 Although most installments are about an hour long,the slightest, timewise, registers at under 20 minutes.
 The swelling crescendo of the penultimate episode clocks in at an hour and 18 minutes.

 Sprinting through it all takes away from appreciating the delicacy of the show's travels away from the main narrative.
-Even if you don't pick up small literary detail in that shorter episode it's a solace from the madness contradicting the ferocity and meanness of Cora's trials.
-Some installments' pacing that might otherwise register as meditative verge on plodding when set directly against the breathless action dominating what come before and after them.
+Even if you don't pick up the small literary details in that shorter episode, it's a solace from the madness contradicting the ferocity and meanness of Cora's trials.
+Some installments' pacing that might otherwise register as meditative verge on plodding when set directly against the breathless action dominating what comes before and after them.

 "The Underground Railroad" is a massive accomplishment and a weighty one, and not to be rushed.
 Even if you absorb it all at once, parsing its pathways and traveling with it for time seems inevitable, and I suspect we'll be talking about this for a while.